 "And that's something most people don't understand," he says.

-Instead, realize how long the process takes in the real world (not just your head) and plan accordingly.
+Instead, realize how long the process takes in the real world (not just in your head) and plan accordingly.
 Another important factor: Different markets (and prices) move at different speeds, he says.

 Wiren's sales schedule breakdown:

-- Negotiating after an offer: one week.
+- Negotiating after an offer: 1 week.